hannosch/hannosch.github.io/_posts/2013-12-05-mozilla-location-service-what-why-and.md

 # Final words

-I hope this sheds some more light on why we are so extremely cautious and don't have any good answers on questions like: "are you going to release the data" or "what license is the data available under".
+I hope this sheds some more light on why we are so extremely cautious and don't have any good answers on questions like: `are you going to release the data` or `what license is the data available under`.
 We set out to improve user privacy as one of our main goals.
 It might be that this goal can only be achieved by keeping the data private and identify a trusted organization or a trusted group of organizations and companies to watch over this data -